When you’re setting up your goldfish tank, you’re faced with an important choice:

 See Also: 5 Best Plants for Goldfish Aquariums

 - Requires careful selection – Not just any beautiful plant will do!
 Most of these will end up as goldfish lunch if you don’t pick out the right variety to begin with.
 Goldfish are extremely voracious and will gobble up just about any green thing they can find – unless it is tough enough or grows fast enough to endure their abuse.

 - Sometimes requires more care – If your tank doesn’t supply enough nutrients, sometimes you have to supplement.
 I supplement anyway for the sake of my goldfish so that’s not something that’s a big deal to me.

 - Usually needs to be quarantined – Plants can transmit diseases from the seller’s tank.
-Quarantining plants can be done by dipping them in solutions of parasite and bacteria-killing substances, such as potassium permangenate, bleach or hydrogen peroxide, or through simple isolation for at least 28 days.
+Quarantining plants can be done by dipping them in solutions of parasite and bacteria-killing substances, such as potassium permanganate, bleach, or hydrogen peroxide, or through simple isolation for at least 28 days.
 I use MinnFinn for one hour before transferring the plants to my tank if I want to do a quick QT.
-Admittedly this is more risky than the 28 day isolation method.
+Admittedly this is riskier than the 28 day isolation method.
 Some people might not want to have to deal with this.

 Plastic Plant Advantages